Collected Works

 p

 As a child I had an imaginary twin sister.
 In fact, she remained with me well into adulthood, popping up when I least expected her to, grinning at me in that superior way which often characterises older siblings (she was older than me by a couple of centuries, but that didn't stop her from being my twin), as if to say "Hello again, you moose!
-Bet you didn't expect to seem me again so soon!".
+Bet you didn't expect to seem me again so soon".
 She would settle herself against an appropriately placed fence, wall or tree stump, crossing one leg over the other, oh-so-casually, quite as if she had been there all along, invisibly contemplating my bumbling inferiority with an ill-disguised relish.
 She didn't have a name that I can recall.
 She was simply my 'other.

-My imaginary twin reigned supreme above all of my 'additional' imaginary companions - which included two twin boys, a beautiful immortal called Jake, and a very curious, talking cat - and she knew it.
+My imaginary twin reigned supreme above all of my 'additional' imaginary companions - which included two twin boys, a beautiful, immortal, Jewish boy named Jake, and a very curious, talking cat - and she knew it.
 She had a tendency to be smug; an infuriating know-it-all, an exasperating little-miss-fancy-pants, perfectly wise and quite merciless with it.
 That said, she did have her finer points.
 She was remarkably loyal, forgiving, amusing and wild.
-I looked up to her, cherishing her advice at the same time as resenting her weirdly haphazard presence.
+I looked up to her, cherishing her advice at the same time resenting her weirdly haphazard presence.
 Where she came from is anyone's guess.
 Childhood itself, perhaps, a self-created mentor with an infinite store of confidence and courage.
 Or perhaps she truly did exist, and still does, crouching amongst the densly populated wilderness of an already over-stimulated imagination (my own), biding her time, patiently predicting my next hilarious blunder or misguided judgement, which will inevitably herald her entirely unprepared-for re-appearance, and then.... voila! (she has a tendency to appear sitting cross-legged on the tops of wardrobes or slouched inside of an empty bathtub)

 The last time she appeared she was disguised as a portly, mustachioed, Belgian dectective (sat atop a fine mahogany wardrobe, in fact).
-Not entirely reminiscent of the legendary Hercule Poirot, but similar, quite similar....
+Not entirely reminiscent of the legendary Hercule Poirot, but similar, quite similar.

 So, a homage to twin sisters, both real and imagined: